 Following the death of the reserve’s founder, Fleggwick is struggling to get by financially.
 The founder’s daughter, played by Sophie Okonedo, commits to doing whatever it takes to keep the reservation afloat.

-The incredible cast provide a highly engaging insight into what family life could be like for the people in power when things start to go wrong.
+The incredible cast provides a highly engaging insight into what family life could be like for the people in power when things start to go wrong.

 A BBC4 commission for Leanne Allen, this radio play follows the life of the play’s protagonist, Dice, as she lives her life as a wheelchair user.